-While Netflix faces a lot of competition for movies these days – HBO Max has an enviable library of amazing films, while Disney Plus is the exclusive home of Star Wars and Marvel – the biggest streaming service in the world spends invests so much in originals that it's still ahead of the curve.
+While Netflix has a ton of competition for great movies in 2021 – HBO Max has an enviable library of terrific films, while Disney Plus is the exclusive home of Star Wars and Marvel – the biggest streaming service in the world spends invests so much in originals that it's still ahead of the curve.
 In this list of the best Netflix movies, we'll pick out numerous favorites of ours for you to add to your watch list.